Stomach Cold Invasion is what happens when you let your body be ‘invaded’ by severe Cold.

 The kind of pain you get with this occurs in the upper abdomen, in your epigastrium, even a bit under your ribs.
 It comes on suddenly (seldom gradually).

-The pain is severe.
-It can be cramping or like a heavy weight and is often stabbing.
 Although caused by cold, some people describe it as burning.
-You probably stoop forwards and want to hold it.
-You'll want warmth on the area and you'll probably prefer a hot drink if you want anything - but you may feel too sick to face it.
+You probably stoop forwards and want to hold your abdomen.
+You’ll want warmth on the area and you’ll prefer a hot drink if you want anything – but you may be too nauseous to face it.

 In Chinese medicine, the Cold stops things moving properly.
 A healthy Stomach should ‘descend’ what you put in it.
 So when Cold blocks this movement, the contents of your stomach remain there – not a pleasant feeling – or rebel, causing nausea and vomiting.

-Because the Cold blocks the action of your Stomach, the energy the food provides doesn't get to where it is needed, so you feel cold.
+Because the Cold blocks the action of your Stomach, the energy the food provides doesn’t get to where it is needed, so you feel cold: probably weak and tired too.

 Not surprisingly, if you have Stomach Cold Invasion, you prefer:

 Why did you get this?
-Well, as explained, you put too much cold stuff inside you.
-Also, you may be yang deficient, which equates in some ways to have a poor metabolism but goes rather beyond that.
+Well, as explained, you put too much cold stuff inside you or you were exposed to cold.
+Also, you were probably already a bit yang deficient, which equates in some ways to having a poor metabolism but goes rather beyond that.

 NO! … it does NOT have to be a cold day for you to suffer from Cold Invading the Stomach.
 Eating too many ice-creams and drinking too much cold beer or coke, even on a hot day, might bring on the symptoms, especially if you tend to be yang deficient.